There's a trap a lot of guys fall into:

 Reality Check: Trust is an emotion.
 Viruses are biology.
 They don't speak the same language.

 Dropping your health protocol because you trust your boyfriend is like taking off your seatbelt because you trust the driver.
 It has nothing to do with his driving skills; you wear the seatbelt because accidents don't ask for permission.
-Keeping your shield up isn't about paranoia or expecting him to cheat; it's about acknowledging that human beings are fallible, and biology is unforgiving
+Keeping your protocol active isn't about paranoia or expecting him to cheat—it's about acknowledging that human beings are fallible, and biology is unforgiving.

 2. The Trust Trap (And Your Script)